augustl/augustl.com/posts/blog/2019/devops_going_back_in_time_with_datomic.md

-date: 2019.12.06
+date: 2019.12.04
 title: DevOps: The magic of going back in time with Datomic
 series: advent_calendar_2019
-unlisted: true

 I'm a bit of a [Datomic](https://www.datomic.com/) fan.
 That's a bit of an understatement.

 I'm going to tell you a DevOps story today, about Marzia and Felix.
 They are both DevOps experts, delivering quality software at breakneck speeds.
 Marzia uses Datomic, and Felix uses PostgreSQL.
-Let's see what their DevOps lives are like.
+Let's see how their DevOps acts out in the world.

-## It's 11:30pm, almost midnight
+## It's 11:30 pm, almost midnight

 Felix is sleeping.

-The System is operational.
+**The System** is operational.
 Everything is running A-OK.
 No alerts are triggered, no warnings are active.

 Earlier today, Felix deployed to production.
 Four times, actually!
-Four nice and tidy incremental changes.
 DevOps, yay!

-The System receives orders from other systems in the organization.
-Felix is experienced and smart, so he has created an audit log table in postgres that stores all the incoming orders.
-It's great to be able to replay stuff if it goes wrong.
+**The System** receives orders from many different systems in the organization.
+Felix is experienced and knows that stuff can go wrong, so he has created an audit log table in postgres that stores all the incoming orders.
+It's great to be able to replay orders that goes wrong.

-It's _possible_ that The System has a complete meltdown and that orders are missed - but that doesn't matter.
+It's _possible_ that **The System** has a complete meltdown and that orders are missed - but that doesn't matter.
 What matters, is that when everything is up and running, and some validation error or other software bug fails to process the order, it can simply be reprocessed by finding it in the orders audit log.

 It's 11:30pm.
 An order fails.

 Nobody is alerted.
 This is just normal business.
-The other system that posted the order to us got an error mesage back.
+The different system that posted the order to us got an error message back.
 It's their responsibility to retry until it works.

-## It's 08:41am, the next day
+## It's 08:41 am, the next day

 Felix just arrived at the office.